orbitalquark/textadept/docs/api.md

 <a id="lexer.integer"></a>
 #### `lexer.integer` (pattern)

-A pattern that matches either a decimal, hexadecimal, or octal number.
+A pattern that matches either a decimal, hexadecimal, octal, or binary number.

 <a id="lexer.line_state"></a>
 #### `lexer.line_state` (table)

 Table of integer line states for line numbers starting from 1.
   Line states can be used by lexers for keeping track of persistent states.
+For example, the output lexer uses this to mark lines that have warnings or errors.

 <a id="lexer.lower"></a>
 #### `lexer.lower` (pattern)